Character Trait Games and Centers for 3rd and 4th grade students

 Game / Center #1 - Character Trait Mazes

 These mazes are a fun way to help students think about different ways a character trait might be displayed in a fictional text.
 In each maze, students are given a specific character trait.
-In order to successfully complete the maze, they must shade in details that show what a character with that specific trait might do, think, or say.
+To successfully complete the maze, they must shade in details that show what a character with that specific trait might do, think, or say.

 Character trait centers and games for 3rd and 4th grade students

 These mazes are a fun way to help 3rd and 4th grade students think about different ways a character trait might be displayed in a fictional text.
 In each maze, students are given a specific character trait.
-In order to successfully complete the maze, they must shade in details that show what a character with that specific trait might do, think, or say.
+To successfully complete the maze, they must shade in details that show what a character with that specific trait might do, think, or say.

 I love using mazes to practice reading skills, and the mazes I've created for main idea, theme, cause and effect, and character traits are some of my most well-loved resources.